kivy/pyjnius/README.md

 PyJNIus
 =======

-Python module to access Java class as Python class, using JNI.
+A Python module to access Java classes as Python classes using JNI.

-(Work in progress.)
+PyJNIus is a "Work In Progress".

 Quick overview
 --------------